-In the 150th season of college football, which national champions were the best of the bunch?
+In the 150th anniversary of college football, which national champions were the best of the bunch?
 Find out in the CFN College Football 150 Greatest National Championship Season rankings.

 No, really.
-How are you supposed to rank 150 years of the best of the best college football teams?
+How are you supposed to rank close to 150 years of the best of the best college football teams?

 That old school team would lose to the 2018 Clemson backups by 419 points.

 On talent and ability, trying to rank and contrast today’s college football teams to anything from 100ish years ago is like comparing apples to … Neptune.
 It’s a totally different game now.

 And then there’s the problem of just how fatally flawed the system for determining a champion used to be.
 It’s not like anyone could watch three screens of games in 1869 – or 1969.
 National champions from back in the day – and even as recently as the mid-1990s – were crowned mostly on a guess.

 So with all of that in mind, we’re ranking the 150 greatest national champions of all-time based on how good their seasons were.
 The CFN Season Formula is about straight numbers, wins, losses, point totals and strengths of schedules to measure just how strong a campaign really was, and isn’t an opinion of how good the teams might have been.